-19. IMPACT FROM SUPERSTORM SANDY
+17. IMPACT FROM SUPERSTORM SANDY

-During the last quarter of 2012, DTCC's operations were significantly impacted by Superstorm Sandy (Sandy).
-The floodwaters that engulfed the lobby and underground floors of its corporate headquarters at 55 Water Street in Lower Manhattan forced lengthy closure of that building, displacing some 2,300 employees along with the DTCC's operations from the site.
+During the last quarter of 2012, the Company's operations were significantly impacted by Superstorm Sandy (Sandy).
+The flood waters that engulfed the lobby and underground floors of its corporate headquarters at 55 Water Street in lower Manhattan forced lengthy closure of that building, displacing some 2,300 employees along with the Company's operations from the site.

-The Company recognized approximately \$835,000 and \$1,100,000 for the years ended December 31, 2013 and 2012, respectively, in Sandy related expenses, offset by \$0 and \$300,000 rent credit received from the landlord due to loss of access to the building, respectively.
-DTCC maintains a property insurance policy that has separate sub-limits that apply to various types of damage, such as business interruption (lost profits), extra expenses (expenses incurred to keep normal business operations running), debris removal, etc., and also to specific types of damage incurred from catastrophic natural disasters such as hurricanes, earthquakes, and floods.
-FICC received a payment of \$1,937,000 from insurers in 2013.
+As of December 31, 2014 and 2013, the Company recognized approximately \$0 and \$835,000, respectively in Sandy related expenses.
+DTCC maintains a property insurance policy that has separate sub-limits that apply to the various types of damage, such as business interruption (lost profits), extra expenses (expenses incurred to keep normal business operations running), debris removal, etc., and also specific types of damage incurred from catastrophic natural disasters such as hurricanes, earthquakes, and floods.

-20. OTHER MATTERS
+18. OTHER MATTERS

 Lehman Brothers Inc. On September 19, 2008, a Trustee was appointed, under the Securities Investor Protection Act (SIPA), to administer and liquidate the business of Lehman Brothers Inc. (LBI).
-As part of the liquidation of LBI, certain of its assets were sold to Barclays Capital Inc. (Barclays), which assets did not, however, include the accounts that LBI maintained at NSCC, FICC, and DTC.
+As part of the liquidation of LBI, certain of its assets were sold to Barclays Capital Inc. (Barclays).
+These assets did not, include the accounts that LBI maintained at NSCC, FICC, and DTC.

-As a result, the Trustee, Barclays and DTCC, on behalf and for the benefit of NSCC, FICC and DTC (collectively, the "Clearing Agency Subsidiaries") entered into an agreement that provided for the Clearing Agency Subsidiaries to wind down their respective LBI accounts, including the close out of pending transactions and the use of the proceeds in accordance with their respective rules and procedures, in the same manner in which they close out positions of participants for whom they cease to act.
+As a result, the Trustee, Barclays and DTCC, on behalf and for the benefit of NSCC, FICC and DTC (collectively, the "Clearing Agency Subsidiaries"), entered into an agreement that provided for the Clearing Agency Subsidiaries to wind down their respective LBI accounts, including the close out of pending transactions and the use of the proceeds in accordance with their respective rules and procedures, in the same manner in which they close out positions of participants for whom they cease to act.
 On September 24, 2008, the Clearing Agency Subsidiaries formally ceased to act for LBI.

-In addition, Barclays agreed to guaranty, indemnify and hold harmless DTCC, each of NSCC, FICC and DTC, and their officers, directors, employees, owners, agents and representatives against any and all losses, claims, damages, expenses (including legal fees) or liabilities that any of them may incur as a result of winding down and closing out the respective accounts, which guaranty is limited to a \$250,000,000 cash deposit (the "Cash Deposit") it provided for that purpose.
+In addition, Barclays agreed to guaranty, indemnify and hold harmless DTCC, each of NSCC, FICC and DTC, and their officers, directors, employees, owners, agents and representatives against any and all losses, claims, damages, expenses

+(including legal fees) or liabilities that any of them may incur as a result of winding down and closing out the respective accounts.
+The guaranty is limited to \$250,000,000 and a cash deposit (the "Cash Deposit") was provided for that purpose.